vulcanize/account_transformers/README.md

 Currently, this config's `ipcPath` needs to point to an archival node endpoint in order to track ETH balances, this will be deprecated by the use of state diff data in the near future.

-To expose the transformed data over Postgraphile, we need to modify our Postgraphile [config.ts](https://github.com/vulcanize/maker-vulcanizedb/blob/staging/postgraphile/src/server/config.ts#L42) and also [config.spec.ts](https://github.com/vulcanize/maker-vulcanizedb/blob/staging/postgraphile/spec/server/config.spec.ts) to include the "accounts" schema e.g. (`["public", "accounts"]`).
+To expose the transformed data over Postgraphile, we need to modify our Postgraphile [config.ts](https://github.com/vulcanize/vulcanizedb/blob/master/postgraphile/src/server/config.ts) to include the "accounts" schema e.g. (`["public", "accounts"]`).
 After this, we should be able to expose graphQL endpoints as usual.

-# Output
+## Output

 The transformer processes value transfer events from all contract addresses into uniform records of the form: